acm-sigdoc-structured/xmlmind-tutorial/README.md

 # xmlmind-tutorial
-DITA source files in support of the ACM SIGDOC tutorial on using the XMLMind Editor.
+DITA source files in support of the ACM SIGDOC tutorial ACM-014 XMLMind Editor Quickstart.